polterguy/polterguy.github.io/tutorials/database/index.md

 # Using Hyperlambda to perform CRUD operations towards your database

 In case you didn't finish the [Hyperlambda Hello World tutorial](/hyperlambda-hello-world), you would probably benefit from reading it before going through with this one.
-Anyways, lets get started.
+This tutorial is roughly some 10 minutes read, and you can probably easily follow all examples, in less than 20 minutes of total coding time.

 Hyperlambda supports 2 database types, Microsoft SQL Server and MySQL - But adding support for another database type, is probably easy for a seasoned C# developer.
 As we saw in